C-Dev66/friendly_chat/README.md

 Fun project to introduce flutter into my workflow.
 Building the chat feature will prove useful when implementing into another future project.
 Looking forward to the next lab.

+An extra step would be using Google's Flutterfire for backend intergration

 We covered:

 - How to build a Flutter app from the ground up